 You might even find that by doing such a great job in the initial consultation, many potential clients will simply tell you at some point during the initial consultation that they are ready to hire you all on their own.
 Of course, if that happens, it is appropriate to pull out the fee agreement at that time.

-But lawyers who are pushy do not build trust with potential clients.
-It also wreaks of desperation and poor social etiquette.
+But pushy lawyers do not build trust with potential clients.
+It also reeks of desperation and poor social etiquette.
 Be sure to not jump the gun with the fee agreement in an initial consultation.
 Instead, try using some suggestive selling techniques before presenting the fee agreement to a potential client.

 If you have any thoughts, feel free to share them below.